cadet/CADET-Match/doc/configuration/index.rst

 Configuration
 -------------

-CADETMatch uses a JSON based configuration file format.
+CADET-Match uses a JSON based configuration file format.
-CADETMatch uses `jstyleson <https://github.com/linjackson78/jstyleson>`_ to support JSON with comments.
+CADET-Match uses `jstyleson <https://github.com/linjackson78/jstyleson>`_ to support JSON with comments.
 You can programatically create the JSON in Python using nested dictionaries or `addict <https://github.com/mewwts/addict>`_ and then convert to JSON.

 Ususally, the configuration has to include: